International migration: Key findings from the U.S., Europe and the world

 In Europe, the recent surge of refugees has made some Europeans wary of the immigration situation in their countries.
 In eight of 10 European nations surveyed in spring, half or more adults in those countries said incoming refugees increased the likelihood of terrorism in their countries.
 Similarly, half or more adults in five of the 10 countries surveyed said that refugees would have a negative economic impact on their countries, taking jobs and social benefits.

 As the influx of different races, ethnic groups and nationalities changes the face of Europe, few Europeans say that growing diversity makes their country a better place to live.
 In none of the 10 nations surveyed did a majority see increasing diversity as a positive.
 The same survey found Europeans sharply divided about whether refugees leaving Iraq and Syria were a major threat to their countries.

-Topics: Europe, Foreign Affairs and Policy, Immigration Attitudes, International Governments and Institutions, Latin America, Middle East and North Africa, Migration, Unauthorized Immigration, Wars and International Conflicts
+Topics: Europe, Foreign Affairs and Policy, Immigration, Immigration Attitudes, International Governments and Institutions, Latin America, Middle East and North Africa, Migration, Unauthorized Immigration, Wars and International Conflicts

 Phillip Connor is a research associate focusing on demography and migration studies at Pew Research Center.